How to Apply

 3. Start an application online

 Start an application online through the Faculty of Graduate and Post-doctoral Studies online application system.
-You will need to create a new CWL account if you don’t already have one.
+The system will prompt you to create a CWL if you don’t already have one.
 Existing UBC students or previous UBC applicants can login using their CWL credentials.

 When completing your online application, you will be prompted to upload specific documentation.
 Before you submit any documents, please review the document upload instructions below.